Parents are required to observe the following protocols should their daughter become ill:

 Limiting close face-to-face contact with others is the best way to reduce the spread of coronavirus disease 2019 (COVID-19).

-To practice social or physical distancing, stay at least 6 feet (about 2 arms’ length) from other people who are not from your household in both indoor and outdoor spaces.
+To practice social or physical distancing, stay at least 3 feet (about 1 arms’ length) from other people who are not from your household when indoors.

 Why practice social distancing?